Roughly $400 million of Ripple tokens tied to illegal activity: Elliptic

 Criminals overall prefer to use bitcoin because of its liquidity, Robinson added.

-Reporting by Gertrude Chavez-Dreyfuss; Editing by Leslie Adler
+Reporting by Gertrude Chavez-Dreyfuss; Editing by Leslie Adler and Steve Orlofsky